fguogufe2/tabsOpen/readMe.md

+# Webpage Opener Script

-This repo has a simple bash(zsh) script that will automatically open any numbers of webpages
+This repository contains a simple Bash/Zsh script designed to automatically open a number of webpages in the default web browser.

+## Adding New URLs

-to add new webpage urls, simply add the url in the array webPages, separted by space.
+To add new URLs, simply insert the URLs into the `webPages` array, separated by spaces.

+## Usage

-to use the script, simply double click the script.
+To use the script, double-click the script file.

+## Compatibility

-This script works for Macs only.
+Please note: This script is compatible with macOS only.